 George Mason Professors Pioneer New Way to Study Concussions

-The third floor of Bull Run Hall on George Mason University's Prince William campus plays host to plenty of mind-bending science projects - laser capture microdissection, protein electronics and high-resolution mass spectrometry are just a few of the technologies awaiting professors and students in the laboratory.
+The third floor of Bull Run Hall on George Mason University's Science and Technology Campus plays host to plenty of mind-bending science projects - laser capture microdissection, protein electronics and high-resolution mass spectrometry are just a few of the technologies awaiting professors and students in the laboratory.

 Yet the most complex and potentially influential findings to emerge from the school's College of Science might come down to this: a kid spitting in a cup after football practice.Read more...